HealthRex/EMR-data-importer/README.md

 Pulls structured EMR data from an OMOP database using a given SQL query, and returns the results in a structured JSON file.

+## Installing

+Create a virtual environment and install the dependencies from the requirements file.
+Then set up your config file depending on which database you'll be pulling from.
+To run the importer from the command line, run `python emr_importer.py --config=<config file>`.

 ## Extracting labels

 The JSON response contains a series of pairs of `label` and `data`.
 By default, the label is computed from the response dataframe to be the given row's column names.
 A custom script can also be passed in through the config file by specifying the name of the file (without the .py), which should contain a function called `get_row_labels` that accepts a pandas Series and returns a JSON-serializable object.